techwhizbang/bright-idea/README.md

 In order to make the guest room warm and inviting you've chosen a sleek set of sconces.
 Beside the sconces you want to install a dimmer switch with a timer on it.

-In any lighting system there are many individual components that make a fully "functional" solution.
-As you think about the list of lighting components and how they "integrate", you should start to draw the parallels in the software you code and test everyday.

 Here is the list of lighting componentry:

 * A pair of bedroom sconces